webcatalog/webcatalog-legacy/README.md

 ---

 ## Development
 This repository only contains the source code of the WebCatalog app.
-If you'd like to contribute to [WebCatalog Engine](https://help.webcatalog.app/article/23-what-is-webcatalog-engine), the core that powers the apps created witH WebCatalog, check out <https://github.com/webcatalog/webcatalog-engine>.
+If you'd like to contribute to [WebCatalog Engine](https://help.webcatalog.app/article/23-what-is-webcatalog-engine), the core that powers the apps created with WebCatalog, check out <https://github.com/webcatalog/webcatalog-engine>.

 For the app to be fully functional, set these environment variables:
 ```